Mrdynamic-soni/wifi-scanner-with-node-mcu/README.md

 # wifi-scanner-with-node-mcu
-simple code of node MCU to sacn wifi nearby
+simple code of node MCU to scan wifi nearby